okomestudio/org-roam-ok/README.md

 - Japanese-aware unlinked references parsing
 - Use of hyphen for title slug
 - Automatic creation of missing parent directories
+- In-memory caching for faster node lookup
 - etc.

-This is a packaged version of my customization of org-roam.
+This is a packaged version of my `org-roam` customization.
 As the related `init.el` section has grown large, I turned it into a package to tidy up the initialization.